At a glance

 Our courses are flexible, allowing you to choose from a wide range of modules.

 We have a strong commitment to active learning and our teaching is delivered through lectures, practical classes, tutorials, class discussions, group activities and field courses.

-All our students go on a residential field course in the first year and there are other field trips linked with particular second, third and fourth year modules.
+All our students go on a residential field course in the first year and there are other field trips linked with particular second and third year modules.
 All third year students carry out a major personal research project, which culminates in the production of a dissertation.

 As a graduate from the University of Nottingham, you will be highly sought after and by studying a degree in the School of Geography, you will acquire a broad skill set that will lay the foundations for your chosen career.